Trauma = woundedness = loss

 - Discourses of powerful mindsets speaking into your social awareness

-To make meaning of the behaviour and emotions, one need to question and reflect on that which is below the surface.
+To make meaning of the behaviour and emotions, one needs to question and reflect on that below the surface.
 “Acting out” or rebellious behaviour can sometimes be a way of protest or complaint against the violation of that which was held valuable and precious and were lost/stolen.
 Emotions are important because they link to a value and belief system and are triggered by our senses.

 Making meaning of the Absent but Implicit

-Giving voice to these implied influences, gives the opportunity to say something about behaviour and emotions that are important to you.
+Giving voice to these implied influences allows saying something about behaviour and emotions vital to you.
 It provides a way of re-connecting with the hopes, dreams, purposes, goals, aspirations and commitments that are valuable and precious to you.

-It is important to remember trauma does not steal everything!
-In the meaning making process, we distinguish certain experiences from others that already have meaning to us and which have already been described in some way, i.e. we can only know things by their opposite or by contrasting them to what they are not: e.g.
+It is essential to remember trauma does not steal everything!
+In the meaning-making process, we distinguish specific experiences from others that already have meaning to us and which have already been described in some way, i.e. we can only know things by their opposite or by contrasting them to what they are not: e.g.

 - we can only understand despair if we once knew hope

-Re-connecting this way with once known values, goals and purposes can provide you with new knowledge and skills and help you to identify what is still important in your life.
-It can also aid towards self-regulation and self-soothing when you experience overwhelming emotions.
+Re-connecting this way with once known values, goals and purposes can provide you with new knowledge and skills and help you identify what is still essential in your life.
+It can also aid in self-regulation and self-soothing when you experience overwhelming emotions.
 Build resiliency through mindfulness and grounding/anchoring techniques that apply breathing exercises and awareness practices.
 This can help a person to cope with triggered memories/flashbacks.

 What are healthy coping mechanisms?

 - Exercise your body to release endorphins and other feel-good hormones